Welcome to the Year 3 Hawks Web Page

 The homework will be a series of Topic related tasks that the children can research and complete based on their interests.

-Children will receive house points for each piece of homework they complete.
+Children will receive gems for each piece of homework they complete.

-1 task per week = 2 house points and 2 tasks per week = 5 house points.
+1 task per week = 2 gems and 2 tasks per week = 5 gems.

 Copies of the homework challenges are also published online for parents to view.